wiiisdom/ec2-leaser/README.md

 [![Build Status](https://travis-ci.org/gbandsmith/vmlist.svg?branch=master)](https://travis-ci.org/gbandsmith/vmlist)

-A tool tolist and manage virtual machines all around the company.
+A tool to list and manage virtual machines all around the company.
 Will manage this kind of backends :

 * AWS EC2
 * VMWare (VSphere)